 They are an internationally important habitat, and home to some of the nation’s most threatened wildlife, such as the marsh fritillary butterfly and the narrow-bordered bee hawk-moth.

 Like all grasslands, they need to be managed to keep them clear of scrub and woodland.
 Here in the Culm, a history of light summer grazing by cattle and burning has maintained the open conditions required for the rare wildflowers, insects and birds which make them such spectacular habitats.

 Find out more about Culm grassland and its associated species here.

 Some of the very best examples of Culm grassland are now owned and managed as DWT Nature Reserves, and are well worth a visit.
 On the A361 between Tiverton and Barnstaple lies the Rackenford and Knowstone Moor reserve, and over in the west is the spectacular Dunsdon National Nature Reserve which is also under the careful management of DWT.

 In addition to its wildlife value, Culm grassland also serves a number of other very important functions in the landscape.
 One of these is the storage of water, and its gradual release back into the headwater streams over a longer period of time.
 A landscape rich in Culm has healthier, cleaner rivers, with less frequent floods and more constant flows during droughts.
 In a similar way, the water running off a Culm-rich landscape is generally cleaner, with fewer pollutants like phosphates and pesticides that come from more intensively farmed land.

-DWT is working with the University of Exeter and the Environment Agency on a detailed hydrology and water quality study on these impacts and the results should be available in the spring 2014.
+DWT is working with the University of Exeter and the Environment Agency on a detailed hydrology and water quality study on these impacts, the results so far can be seen in the two fact sheets below.

 Culm under threat